-The Ontology of Value: Discovering Your Source of Value for the Society & The Environment That Values You (ODYSSEY) Test was based on strong methodological grounds.
+The Ontology of Value: Discovering Your Source of Value for the Society and Working Environment That Naturally Fit You (ODYSSEY) Test was based on strong methodological grounds.
 It is rooted in Alfred Adler’s school of psychology.
 Its central concept is that we all have a strong inner motivation to build value for others and prove ourselves to the world — in our own, individual ways.

 Following this concept, we found a method for building your individual profile as a natural value-provider.
 Discovering your profile can have a tremendous effect on your career dynamics, as it will help you find your edge in the job market and excel.

 THE TEST IS BASED ON FOUR FUNDAMENTS OF YOUR PROFESSIONAL IDENTITY

 - 2. Ability to Conform to Others’ Working Style and Expectations

 - 4. Self-discipline, Short- and Long-Term Planning

 - 3. Adaptability

 - 4. Creativity, Novelty Seeking & Thinking Out of the Box